green726/SWO/README.md

 # SWO

 <aside>
 ❗ This is a work in progress, and not all pages are complete.
-Please use the Notion (First item in the links section at the bottom) when possible
+Please use the [Notion](https://ivy-turquoise-4f8.notion.site/SWO-c193b980d415499c9103a9716067a5ba) when possible.
+The parser will also undergo a major rework when I deem the language capable of bootstrapping its compiler (the original parser was started with little planning and no knowledge into how parsers work - when the bootstrapping phase begins the parser will be significantly more efficient, clean, and concise)
 </aside>

 # About: